-Also showers seem to deeply cleanse the aura maybe it’s the negative ions produced by running water which are reported to have important health benefits or maybe it’s just the deep cleansing of running water through the etheric field; either way a shower can feel great and is a fantastic time to bring your complete consciousness to the present moment and receive all the benefits a mindful shower can bring.
+A shower can deeply cleanse the aura maybe it’s the negative ions produced by running water which are reported to have important health benefits or maybe it’s just the deep cleansing of running water through the etheric field; either way a shower can feel great and is a fantastic time to bring your complete consciousness to the present moment and receive all the benefits a mindful shower can bring.

 It’s very easy to think of a million things while you’re showering, taking those few minutes to plan your day or go over the past events but the zen of showering is to not bring anything else into the shower with you, instead when you shower, just shower.
 Practising to be fully engaged in the present sensual experience of exactly what you’re doing and nothing else.